AryanAhadinia/MarkovDecisionProcessLectureNote/README.md

 - In MDP Rewards are assigned to edges rather than nodes.
 - In MDP utiliy is the sum of rewards gained in the path to the terminal state.
 But in expectimax utility is the the value assigned to the terminal state.

+In the robot car example, the search is as shown below.

 <center>
 <image src="./tree.png">
 </center>

 ## Utilities of Sequences

 It's easy to choose between sequence of [1, 2, 2] and [2, 3, 4].
-Obviously more return as well as more reward is gained in each step.
+Obviously more utility as well as more reward in each step is gained .
 But choosing between [1, 0, 0] and [0, 0, 1] is not that easy.
 This motivates us to consider the time which the reward is being received.
 In most cases, it's preferred to gain the rewards as soon as possible.

 ### Discounting

 Consider gaining reward $r_i$ in time step $t_i$.
-In discounting, $\sum \gamma^t_i r_i$ is considered instead of $\sum r_i$ as utility function such that $0\lt \gamma \lt 1$. $\gamma=1$ is just equivalent to simple summation.
-Apart from what we have said so far, this method has other advantages, which we will mention briefly below.
+In discounting, $\sum \gamma^t r_i$ is considered instead of $\sum r_i$ as utility function such that $0\lt \gamma \lt 1$. $\gamma=1$ is just equivalent to simple summation.
+Apart from what we have said so far, this method has other advantages, which will be mentioned below briefly.

-#### Infinite Utilities

-#### Stationary Preference
+### Finite and infinite horizons
 Decision making problems may be of two types.
 Some may be *finite horizon* and some *infinite horizon*.
 Finite horizon means that there is a fixed time N after which nothing matters.
 In other words what happens after the fixed time is not analysed.
 To be mathematically shown, $U_h([s_0, s_1,...,s_{N+k}]) = U_h([s_0, s_1,..., s_N ])$ for all $k > 0$ .
 In finite horizon problems, the optimal action in a given state could change over time.
-For example when there is little time left, the agent should take risk to gain reward before the deadline is reached.
+That is, when there is little time left, the agent should take risk to gain reward before the deadline is reached.
 Because of this change in optimal action in a given state over time, the optimal policy for a finite horizon is nonstationary.
 However, with no fixed time limit, there is no reason to behave differently in the same state at different times.
 Hence, the optimal policy depends only on the current state, and the optimal policy is stationary.
 Note that infinite horizon does not necessarily mean that all state sequences are infinite, it just means that there is no fixed deadline.

+#### Infinite Utilities

+In infinite horizon problems, calculating an upper bound on the gained utility is desired to distinguish different policies appropriately.
+But defining utility as $\sum r_i$ does not satisfy the mentioned condition.
+But if discounting is applied, according to the geometric sequence sum $\sum \gamma^t r_i < r_{max} \sum \gamma^t = \frac{r_{max}}{1 - \gamma}$ .

+#### Stationary Preference

-In infinite horizon a natural preference-independence is held.
-The agent’s preferences between state sequences are stationary.
+In infinite horizon only if utility is defined as $\sum r_i$ or $\sum \gamma^t r_i$ the agent’s preferences between state sequences are stationary.
 Stationarity for preferences means

 $[s, s_0, s_1, s_2,  ... ] > [s, s_0', s_1', s_2',  ... ] \iff [s_0, s_1, s_2,  ... ] > [s_0', s_1', s_2',  ... ].$